How Much is a PO Box?

 If you’re an online shopper or receive a lot of large packages, you can use the street address of the post office containing your PO Box for your mailing address.
 For example, if your post office is on 700 Smith Avenue and your PO Box is number 27, your PO Box address would be 700 Smith Avenue #27.

 This way, you’ll be able to receive mail and packages from most carriers including FedEx and UPS.
 There are some rules and limitations to this, so be sure to thoroughly read through the customer agreement when filling in your information.

 Keep a signature on file

-Waved key deposit
+Waived key deposit

-Have to work late and can’t make it to the post office during regular business hours?
+Have to work late and can’t make it to the post office during regular lobby hours?
 Not to worry.
 With their premium services, select locations offer extended hours to access the post office lobby and grab your mail.

 Even with all of its advantages, getting a PO Box does have some drawbacks.